Business Entity Overview

 Customer BE

 You can request to load a list of selected Customer IDs, whereby the TDM task also copies the related ordering, network elements and device data of the selected customers.
-Alternatively, you can request to load a list of selected Order IDs whereby the TDM task also loads the related network elements and device data of the selected orders.
+Alternatively, you can request to load a list of selected Order IDs, whereby the TDM task also loads the related network elements and device data of the selected orders.

 Building an LU Hierarchy in a BE

 A parent-child hierarchy of LUs can also be defined under a BE.
-The relationship between the parent and child LUs is one to many.
+The relationship between the parent and child LUs is one-to-many.
 Each parent LUI can have many child LUIs.

 Root LU